-- 25. In addition to letters to neighbouring properties a site notice was posted outside the site on 26/04/24 with an expiry date for consultation of 20/05/24.
-A further site notice was posted on 23/08/2024 following amended plans with an expiry date for consultation of 06/09/24.
+- 28. In addition to letters to neighbouring properties, a site notice was posted outside the site on 26/04/2024 with an expiry date for consultation of 20/05/2024.
+A further site notice was posted on 23/08/2024 following the submission of amended plans with an expiry date for consultation of 06/09/2024.

-- 26. 19 initial representations have been received, raising objections.
-10 further representations were received following re consultation, which continued their objection to the amended scheme.
+- 29. 19 representations have been received in response to the original period of consultation, raising objections.
+10 further representations have been received following the further period of consultation following the submission of amended plans, which continue to raise objection to the amended scheme.
 The issues raised comprise the following:

 - Light and noise pollution

 - Out of character

 - Overlooking and loss of privacy of neighbours and Cemetery

 - Additional strain on water and sewage systems

 - Insufficient parking on and off site

 - Air, soil and water pollution

 - Health impacts, dust, stress etc

 - Scale is not characteristic

 - Eyesore

 - Impact on wildlife and habitats on site

 - Increased flood risk and impact on existing drainage issues

 - Reduction in permeable surfaces

-- Road network cant cope with extra vehicles
+- Road network cannot cope with extra vehicles

 - Design not in keeping

 - Loss of trees

 - Noise from additional vehicle movements

 - Highway safety issues, dangerous junction and nearby school

 - Loss of woodland

 - Noise impact during construction particularly on those working from home

 - No details of relocation of telegraph pole

 - Harm to buildings structures nearby

 - Cramped

 - Lack of natural light

 - Harm to views

-- Loss of sunlight - Inaccessible to emergency vehicles
+- Loss of sunlight

+- Inaccessible to emergency vehicles

-Note, a number of people have raised concern regarding impact on the value of properties in the area, this is not a material planning consideration and cannot be taken into account.
+It is noted that a number of people have raised concern regarding the impact of the proposed development on the value of properties in the area.
+However, this is not a material planning consideration and cannot be taken into account in the determination of this application.